lillkolb/PatternAnalysis-2025/recognition/gfnet_ADNI_47031849/README.md

 **RandomErasing**: Randomly selects a rectangle region in a torch.Tensor image and erases its pixels[^8]

 #### Normalisation
-Both testing and training data need to be normalised in order to
+Both testing and training data need to be normalised in order to scale the images to a common range.

 In order to find appropriate mean and standard deviation values for the dataset, we iterated through all of the images in the training data and calculated the average